Manuel-Steinberg/Audit/Performance.md

 - [ ] use httpd.conf instead of `.htaccess` (if possible)
 - [ ] use unary plus (+) to convert string to number (applicable for JS)
 - [ ] use one Framework maximum
+- [ ] use `content-visibility: auto` in your CSS for text-containers.

 ## External Resources: